names & pronouns guides

 español

-please address me& as "tú" or "vos," you don't need permission to use them! only use "usted" when talking about me/my work in a more professional context.
+please address me& as "tú" or "vos," you don't need permission to use them! only use "usted" when talking about me/my work in a more professional context (AKA when you really have to).

 i'm uruguayan and therefore speak in the rioplatense dialect, but i've provided the pronunciations in LatAm spanish (you're welcome).